GoolaDev/kokice/web/media/README.md

-This is where media (auido and/or video files) go.
+This is where media (audio and/or video) files go.